mattyvioo/editor-helpers/README.md

 # Editor Helpers Unreal Engine 5 plugin

-Simple Blueprint Function Library exposing some c++ only functionalities.
+Simple Blueprint Function Library exposing some C++-only functionalities.

-Right now it's mainly focused towards Tech Anim helpers, such as populating an Animation Montage with different clips and automatically adding sections or notifies, adding sockets to a skeleton and so on.
+Right now it's mainly focused on Tech Anim helpers, such as populating an Animation Montage with different clips and automatically adding sections or notifies, adding sockets to a skeleton and so on.

-These functions drastically improved my workflows while working on these features.
+These functions drastically improved my workflow while working on these features.

 I'll try to keep the plugin updated as I add more functionalities for my own needs.
 Feel free to request features.